MiguelC23/XAI-Skin-Cancer-Detection-A-Prototype-Based-Deep-Learning-Architecture-with-Non-Expert-Supervision/ACP_BM_Problem/ReadMe.md

     source_dir = r"...Path to the folder created for the local analysis of an image after running local_analysis_skin.py..." number_prototypes_in_figure=... # Number indicating the number of prototypes appearing in the explanatory image; it can be the number of model prototypes.

+## 8-View the k patches from the training set closest to each prototype-->global_analysis_train_dataset.py
+Simply run the global_analysis_train_dataset.py file; there is no need to provide arguments in the terminal, just edit the following lines of code:

+    if __name__ == '__main__':
+        load_model_path=r"..."# Path to the model file .pth k=... # Number of patches we want to see that are closest to each prototype.
+We may want to view the top 5, 10, or 20, for example.
+        ...

+## 9-View the k patches from the EDEASD (EASY Dermoscopy Expert Agreement Study dataset) set closest to each prototype.
+Only for MEL vs NV Problem!
+Simply run the global_analysis_EDEASD.py file; there is no need to provide arguments in the terminal, just edit the following lines of code:

+    def main(load_model_path: str, k: int):
+        ...
+        train_push_dir=r"..." #Folder with only the EDEASD images, inside this folder we have two subfolders, one for each class, MEL and NV.

+    if __name__ == '__main__':
+        load_model_path=r"..."# Path to the model file .pth k=... # Number of patches we want to see that are closest to each prototype.
+We may want to view the top 5, 10, or 20, for example.
+        ...